 About Playing in Public at the Bentway:

-Running May to August 2020, The Bentway’s Summer 2020 season of artwork, themed around “playing in public”, will explore play’s role in shaping decisions about city fabric: Who writes the rules of play?
+The Bentway’s Summer 2021 season of artwork, themed around “playing in public”, will explore play’s role in shaping decisions about city fabric: Who writes the rules of play?
 How can they be unwritten?
 Who’s invited to play, and who isn’t?
 How can we use play to create shared experiences and launch engaging conversations among a diverse population?

-Playing In Public will include a mix of interactive installations and artist-designed play equipment, viewable (and playable!) for free everyday for 102 days this summer, as well as a series of durational events, performances, tours, and workshops.
+Playing In Public will include a mix of interactive installations and artist-designed play equipment, viewable (and playable!) for free everyday, as well as a series of durational events, performances, tours, and workshops.

-PIA is proud to support two site-specific commissions at The Bentway this summer as part of Playing In Public.
+PIA is proud to support two site-specific commissions at The Bentway as part of Playing In Public.